 2. Sodium Bicarbonate Based

 The problem with this type of antacid is that leads to water retention which is a feature of sodium.
-During pregnancy, there are always problems that women face such as swollen ankles and wrists due to water.
+During pregnancy, there are always problems that women face, such as swollen ankles and wrists due to water.
 The sodium content in this antacid would only compound this problem.

-Reasons to Avoid Antacid When Pregnant
+Reasons to Avoid Antacids When Pregnant

 1. Reduces Acid Production

-While antacids are supposed to help in regulating the acid production in the stomach, excess use can reduce this leading to poor digestion.
+While antacids are supposed to help in regulating the acid production in the stomach, excess use can reduce this, leading to poor digestion.

-2. Complications in Last Trimester
+2. Complications in the Last Trimester

 This is one time where it is best to avoid antacids as the body is vulnerable to the slightest side-effects.
 Even the relatively safe antacids such as magnesium have been known to interfere with contractions.